-- 1. Market animals are required to be identified on the Animal ID date set by the Livestock Committee. - Breeding animals will be shown by breed.
-Breed registration papers must be shown to be eligible to 2. show in breed classes. - If project members choose to exhibit a 4-H sheep educational poster, general poster guidelines must be 3. followed.
+- 1. Market animals are required to be identified on the Animal ID date set by the Livestock Committee. - 2.
+Breeding animals will be shown by breed.
+Breed registration papers must be shown to be eligible to show in breed classes. - 3.
+If project members choose to exhibit a 4-H sheep educational poster, general poster guidelines must be followed.
 All posters are due the day of non-perishable judging.
-(See Fair Schedule) - Specific Market Lamb Rules: 4. - All market lambs must be presented slick shorn show day unless breed is shown otherwise. - B. Market lambs may be either a wether or a female that has not been shown in a breeding class. - Market lambs will be shown by weight.
-C. - Ideal Market Weight: Depending on Breed D. - E. Recommended birthdates for Market Lambs are January 1st of current year to March 31st of current year.
+(See Fair Schedule) - 4.
+No rams may be shown.
+Exceptions will only be made for intact males under the age of 4 months participating in the mother/offspring class. - 5.
+Specific Market Lamb Rules: - A. All market lambs must be presented slick shorn show day unless breed is shown otherwise. - B. Market lambs may be either a wether or a female that has not been shown in a breeding class. - C. Market lambs will be shown by weight. - D. Ideal Market Weight: Depending on Breed